 The objectives of the ORR ambient air monitoring program are to perform surveillance of airborne radionuclides at the reservation perimeter and to collect reference data from a location not affected by activities on ORR.
 The perimeter air monitoring network was established in the early 1990s and was modified in 2016 in response to changes in DOE activities and operations since the 1990s.
-The stations monitored in 2022 are shown in Figure 6.3.
+The stations monitored in 2023 are shown in Figure 6.3.
 Reference samples are collected at Station 52 (Fort Loudoun Dam).
-Sampling was conducted at each ORR station during 2022 to quantify levels of alpha-, beta-, and gamma-emitting radionuclides.
+Sampling was conducted at each ORR station during 2023 to quantify levels of alpha-, beta-, and gammaemitting radionuclides.
 Atmospheric dispersion modeling was used to select appropriate sampling locations likely to be affected most by releases from the Oak Ridge facilities.
 Therefore, in the event of a release, no residence or business near ORR should receive a radiation dose greater than doses calculated at the sampled locations.

-The sampling system consists of two separate instruments.
-Particulates are captured by high-volume air samplers equipped with glass-fiber filters.
+The sampling system at each ambient air monitoring station consists of two separate instruments.
+Particulates are captured by a highvolume air sampler equipped with a glass-fiber filter.
 The filters are collected weekly, composited quarterly, and then submitted to an analytical laboratory to quantify gross alpha and gross beta activity and to determine the concentrations of specific isotopes of interest on ORR.
 The second instrument is designed to collect tritiated water vapor.
 The sampler consists of a prefilter followed by an adsorbent trap that contains indicating silica gel.
-The samples are collected weekly or biweekly, composited quarterly, and then submitted to an analytical laboratory for 3H analysis.
+The samples are collected weekly or biweekly, composited quarterly, and then submitted to an analytical laboratory for H analysis.